 xTool f1 is the 2023’s fastest handheld laser engraver having 4000 mm/second engraving speed.
 This tiny portable laser engraver is available as the standalone version, or you may choose the slide extension, smoke purifier, and rotary attachments.
 The SKU offers you the choice so what to buy and what’s not so that the user can go for the right thing considering his budget.

 The price starts from somewhere between $1700 to $2500, depending on the add-ons.
 The speed of 4000 mm/s blew our minds because this can be considerably treated as eight times higher than the average today.
 Using its 100% power at even 2000 mm/s speed, you can engrave base wood in 20 seconds, which typically requires more than 1.2 minutes in other Chinese engravers.
-This insane amount of speed became possible due to the fact that the F1’s internal mechanism switches the laser beam automatically from the x-axis to Y axis through its intelligent galvanometer at no additional time.
-So, the laser power itself is not making the difference, but also its intelligence does.
+This insane amount of speed became possible because the F1’s internal mechanism switches the laser beam automatically from the X-axis to the Y-axis through its intelligent galvanometer at no additional time.
+So, the laser power itself does not make the difference, but its intelligence does.

 The accuracy (alternatively known as precision) of 0.002 helped the F1 to stand above all its competitors, which depicts that a picture engraving would offer you to look for maximum details in the material.
 For example, any tiny line or pattern of a single hair will become visible if the xTool f1 does the laser engraving.